gibbona1/coding_class/3_data/practice_questions.md

 - What is the average rating of everything in the data?
 - What about the average for TV Shows?
-- What about just films directed by Cheistopher Nolan?
+- What about just films directed by Christopher Nolan?

 ## Q5